A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-We present simulation studies that compare the performance of \texttt{MMGN} to the following two methods: \texttt{TraceNorm} \citep{davenport20141} and \texttt{MaxNorm} \citep{cai2013max}.
-Specifically, we use the computationally more efficient version of \texttt{TraceNorm} that omits the infinity norm constraint in (\ref{eq:1-bit-dp}).
-Although \cite{davenport20141} required the constraint $\lVert \M{\Theta} \lVert_{\infty} \leq \alpha$ to establish their error bound, they observed that omitting it did not significantly affect the estimation performance and moreover simplified the optimization problem.
-We implemented \texttt{MMGN} in MATLAB \footnote{Code is publicly available at \hyperlink{https://github.com/Xiaoqian-Liu/MMGN}{https://github.com/Xiaoqian-Liu/MMGN}, including both MATLAB and R implementations of \texttt{MMGN}.}.
-We employed MATLAB implementations of \texttt{TraceNorm} and \texttt{MaxNorm} provided by their respective authors.
+We compared \texttt{MMGN}\footnote{We implemented \texttt{MMGN} in both Matlab and R. All codes and simulation scripts are available at \href{https://github.com/Xiaoqian-Liu/MMGN}{https://github.com/Xiaoqian-Liu/MMGN}. } to two 1-bit matrix completion methods, \texttt{TraceNorm} \citep{davenport20141} and \texttt{MaxNorm} \citep{cai2013max}, on simulated data as well as a real data example.
+We used the computationally more efficient version of \texttt{TraceNorm} that omits the infinity norm constraint $\lVert \M{\Theta} \lVert_{\infty} \leq \alpha$.
+Although \cite{davenport20141} required the constraint to establish their error bound, they observed that omitting it did not significantly affect the estimation performance and simplified the optimization problem.
 The methods in \cite{bhaskar20151} and \cite{ni2016optimal} have no publicly available code and consequently were not included in our comparisons.
+We used MATLAB implementations of \texttt{TraceNorm} and \texttt{MaxNorm} provided by their authors.

+In addition, the original problem \eqref{eq:1-bit-opt} can be solved by generic optimization approaches.
+Thus, we also compared \texttt{MMGN} to three general schemes: gradient descent (\texttt{GD}) with backtracking line search as in \texttt{MMGN}, limited-memory BFGS (\texttt{LBFGS}), and \texttt{Manopt} \citep{manopt} for optimization on the Riemannian manifold of fixed-rank matrices.
+Details on the implementations appear in the supplementary materials.
+We also applied \texttt{GD} and \texttt{LBGS} to ridge regularized version of 1-bit matrix completion and report results on these variations in the supplementary materials.